Published: 23.6.23

 Safety Tips

-Here are some safety tips specific to gear shifting:
+Here are some essential safety tips specific to gear shifting:

-• Make sure you have a good grip on the handlebars before you shift gears.
+• Maintain a firm grip on the handlebars before shifting gears.
 Losing control during gear shifting could lead to accidents.

-• Avoid shifting gears when you're in the middle of a turn.
-This can upset the balance of the bike and cause instability.
+• Avoid shifting gears in the middle of a turn.
+This can upset the bike's balance and cause instability.

-• Make sure to completely release the clutch after each gear shift.
+• Completely release the clutch after each gear shift.
 Partial clutch engagement can lead to high RPMs and potentially damage your engine.

 Troubleshooting Advice